stevedylandev/openzeppelin-community-contracts/README.md

 [![Forum](https://img.shields.io/badge/forum-%F0%9F%92%AC-yellow)](https://docs.openzeppelin.com/contracts)

+> [!IMPORTANT]
+> This repository includes experimental code that has not been audited and may introduce breaking changes at any time.
+We recommend
+> reviewing the [Security](#security) section before using any code from this repository.

 ## Overview

-This repository contains contracts and libraries in the following catogories:
+This repository contains contracts and libraries in the following categories:

-- extensions and modules compatible with contracts in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package;
+- Extensions and modules compatible with contracts in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package
-- alternative implementation of interfaces defined in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package;
+- Alternative implementation of interfaces defined in the [@openzeppelin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) package
-- building blocks for developers;
+- Contracts with third-party integrations
-- prototypes in general.
+- General prototypes and experiments

-Code is provided by the openzeppelin solidity team, as well as by community contributors, for other developers to review, discuss, iterate on, and potentially use (see [the Security section](#security)  before you do).
+Code is provided by the OpenZeppelin Contracts team, as well as by community contributors, for other developers to review, discuss, iterate on, and potentially use.

 ## Security